gfruci/checkouttools/local_environment/README.md

 ### Proxying

-Local proxy is not supported via the startup script yet.
+Enabling the local proxy via the startup script is only supported in MAC with a fixed proxy host value: `docker.for.mac.localhost:8888`.
+Just specify the option `-proxy` while starting the environment.

+    $local_env start-app ba -ba-version latest -proxy

-If you need to enable the local proxy you can modify the following configuration into the local_environment `<local_environment_root_folder>/docker-compose.yml` file.
-Again PR welcomed.
+If you need to enable the local proxy in WIN or if you want to modify the proxy host address, you can add the following configuration into the local_environment `<local_environment_root_folder>/docker-compose.yml` file.

     # Proxy resources
-    # - APP_http.proxyHost=docker.for.mac.localhost
+    - APP_http.proxyHost=docker.for.mac.localhost
-    # - APP_http.proxyPort=8888
+    - APP_http.proxyPort=8888
-    # - APP_https.proxyHost=docker.for.mac.localhost
+    - APP_https.proxyHost=docker.for.mac.localhost
-    # - APP_https.proxyPort=8888
+    - APP_https.proxyPort=8888
-    # - APP_proxyHost=docker.for.mac.localhost
+    - APP_proxyHost=docker.for.mac.localhost
-    # - APP_proxyPort=8888
+    - APP_proxyPort=8888

 ## Troubleshooting common issues